Social Interactions Models with Latent Structures: Social Interactions Models

 \subsection{Nested Pseudo Likelihood Algorithm: Common Slope Parameter}

-In empirical works using fixed effects models, most applications presume homogeneous slope coefficients to capture the commonality across groups while allowing the fixed effects to be unrestricted.
+In empirical work using fixed effects models, most applications presume homogeneous slope coefficients to capture the commonality across groups while allowing the fixed effects to be unrestricted.
 We start with this convention by restricting under which the negative log-likelihood function $\Psi_{n}(\bm\mu,\bm\theta;\bm{P})$ in \eqref{eq:likelihood} can be written as $\Psi_n(\bm{\mu},\theta;\bm{P})$, where a common $\theta$ is shared by all groups.

-Given the model \eqref{eq:model}, the equilibrium CCP profile $\bm{P}(\bm\mu,\theta)\equiv\{P_{ig}(\mu_g,\theta)\}_{i\in[n],g\in[G]}$ is determined as fixed points of the following equations
+Given the model \eqref{eq:model}, the equilibrium CCP profile $\bm{P}(\bm\mu,\theta)=\{P_{ig}(\mu_g,\theta)\}_{i\in[n],g\in[G]}$ is determined as fixed points of the following equations

 Let $\mathcal{A} \subset \mathbb R$ be a common parameter space for all fixed effects $\mu_g$ and $\Theta \subset \mathbb{R}^{1+\mathrm{dim}(X_{ig})} $ be the common parameter space for $\theta$ --- both are assumed to be compact.
-Algorithm \ref{alg:NPL_alg_FE} presents a sequential estimation procedure of fixed effects and common parameters jointly via the NPL algorithm.
-In this algorithm, parameter estimation and CCPs update are executed sequentially, which simplifies the computation of nonparametrically estimating CCPs \citep[see][]{aguirregabiria2002swapping,aguirregabiria2007sequential,lin2017estimation,lin2024binary}.
+Algorithm \ref{alg:NPL_alg_FE} presents a sequential estimation procedure for fixed effects and common parameters jointly via the NPL algorithm.
+In this algorithm, parameter estimation and CCP updates are executed sequentially, which simplifies the computation relative to nonparametric estimation of CCPs \citep[see][]{aguirregabiria2002swapping,aguirregabiria2007sequential,lin2017estimation,lin2024binary}.

 \begin{algoBox}{NPL with Fixed Effects}{alg:NPL_alg_FE}

 \end{algoBox}